-At the Huntspill Federation, we aim to provide an Early Years setting where the children feel happy, safe, respected, included and valued.
+At The Huntspill Primary Academies, we provide an Early Years setting where the children feel happy, safe, respected, included and valued.
 We always welcome and value children’s thoughts and opinions, giving them the opportunity to speak and be listened to.
 All staff support the children to become confident, independent learners with a positive and curious attitude to learning.
 We always ensure that we are supporting children to explore, to grow and to develop the characteristics needed for effective learning.

 The characteristics of effective learning are:

 - Finding out and exploring

 - Being involved and concentrating

 - Enjoying achieving what they set out to do